aitor-martinez-seras/OoD_in_Object_Detection/modifications.md

 ```python
 embed: # (list[int], optional) return feature vectors/embeddings from given layers
 ```
+It is not used in this library as we are porting the old code to the newer versions aiming to do the least modification of the original code.
+Probably using this new embed functionallity will result in easier implementation.

 ## Instructions as in the original version of ultralytics